bm2-lab/mtSC/README.md

 | tspan6  | 4  |0  |
 | dpm1  | 0  |9  |

 The script can be run by calling the following command.
-The `filename` is filename of the origin counts matrix dataset.
+The `filename` is file name of the origin counts matrix dataset.
   ```
   python preprocess.py -f filename
   ```